-As a military servicemember, you’ve mastered valuable skills, displayed great discipline, and participated in highly-coordinated team-based operations.
-And these are just a few of the many skills that you bring to prospective employers as you transition from the military to the civilian job market.
+As a military service member, you’ve mastered valuable skills, displayed great discipline, and participated in highly coordinated, team-based operations.
+These are just a few of the many skills that you can bring to prospective employers as you transition from the military to the civilian job market.
 But making the transition from military service to a civilian career isn’t always easy.

-Life outside of the military comes with an array of new challenges, not the least of which are the financial realities of civilian life.
-During your service, the path to a steady income, housing, and health insurance are all clearly structured.
-But there is often a learning curve when it comes to managing these aspects of life outside of the military structure.
+Life outside of the military comes with an array of new challenges, not the least of which are the financial realities of being a civilian.
+During your service, the path to a steady income, housing, and health insurance is clearly structured, but there is often a learning curve when it comes to managing these aspects of life outside of the military.

 Getting Transition Assistance